ALS Clinical Research Learning Institute®

 Become an ALS Research Ambassador®

 There are over 600 ALS Research Ambassadors that have completed the ALS CRLI education program.
-Watch this webinar to see firsthand how ALS Research Ambassadors are using the knowledge gained from the ALS CRLI curriculum to improve ALS research.
-To learn more about the projects the ALS Research Ambassadors are working on, click here to watch a roundtable discussion presented at the 2021 virtual Annual NEALS Meeting.
+To learn more about the projects the ALS Research Ambassadors are working on, click here to watch a Research Ambassador Panel discussion presented at the 2023 Annual NEALS Meeting.
 You can also follow the NEALS ALS Research Ambassadors on Facebook.